Clemson students meet alum saved by great, great uncle in WWII

 Skardon told Katie and Wilson how he and Otis were friends at Clemson, long before the war.

-At some point during their captivity, Skardon recalled, Otis received a rare Red Cross package from the states containing a letter from his girlfriend Yolanda.
+At some point during their captivity, Skardon recalled, Otis received a rare package through the underground containing a letter from his girlfriend Yolanda, who was being held at the Santo Tomas Internment Camp in Manila.
 She’d placed a handkerchief spritzed with her perfume inside the envelope.

 An air of reverence still settles over Skardon as he describes how the smell of that perfume sent waves of emotion through every barefoot, starving prisoner in the camp.

 “He would wrap it up, and we wouldn’t know where he put it,” Skardon said.
 “We’d say Otis, can we smell the handkerchief?
 He’d take it out, and nobody would say a word.
-You’d think back to the states.
-Wonder what your family’s doing.
-You had to be careful or you’d go into a depression and nothing would matter – and that’s dangerous.”
+It was like a wave submerging us.
+You’d think back to the states, wonder what your family’s doing.
+I had to be careful or I’d go into a depression.
+It was that powerful.”

 Yolanda’s Handkerchief, A Fantasy